A Return to Vasquez Rocks

 While the expanse of sky overhead and behind was broad and clear, it is obvious the Trek crew utilized some added key light from the front right (that we didn't have) to augment their shots.
 The right comm jewel did indeed here radiate brilliant aqua to match the familiar image; we now know the blue is from the AB coating on an Olivine-colored Swarovski rhinestone.
 It was also plain to see in our photo work later how quickly the mild Kydex texture disappears as the size of the image (pixel quantity) shrinks.
 No wonder so many hobbyists have wrongly thought after examining screen caps that some comms came in a smooth body.

-We concluded the day by running around like children in a candy store taking "action" photos in the hills with Alpha and some other props that came out of the same shoebox - these phasers.
+We concluded the day by running around like kids in a candy store taking "action" photos in the hills with Alpha and some other props that came out of the same shoebox - these phasers.
 While cementing the authenticity of these is not the quick slam-dunk that it was with this hero communicator, and we here do not profess to have the same expertise as we do with comms, we nevertheless have heard no compelling evidence thus far to regard them anything but genuine, especially given the verified history of that box of props:

 May you fully enjoy many wondrous days in life like we did this one!